We're an affiliate

 Plus, the origin of the word “latte” has nothing to do with milk at all!
 It was taken from an Italian dialect meaning “the warm drink,” and people started adding dairy products later.

-To conclude, there is no coffee in a latte.
-The foam and milk hide the taste of the espresso that creates the coffee flavor.
+Lattes are made using a single or double espresso of coffee and steamed milk to hide the taste of the espresso that creates the coffee flavor.
 This allows baristas to create any type of drink based on their preference or customer’s request.

 For example, a customer could ask for a chai latte or another warm drink without coffee.
 Additionally, one can add extra shots of espresso to their order if they want more caffeine in the beverage.
 However, there is not any coffee present in a latte.